DanielaIvanova/simple_blockchain/README.md

 ### Example

+To interact with blockchain first of all you should have some tokens.
-You have to start the miner first for 10-15 seconds:
+To generate them you have to start miner for at least 10 seconds.

 `Blockchain.Miner.Worker.start()`